ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref/ClusterConfig.rst

 Environment Context parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Environment Context is the that controls the flow of messages processed,
+The Environment Context controls the flow of messages processed,
 metadata allocated, and communication between models
 in the execution environment and external components such as databases.